 The fact that the water pours over the sides of the eavestroughs is not the real reason why there is a basement leak; instead, the real problem is that the water is able to breach the foundation walls.
 If the foundation walls are properly waterproofed, water is not able to enter the basement.

 Downspouts, to a much greater extent than leaking eavestroughs, introduce significant hydrostatic pressure against a foundation.
-Again, a properly waterproofed foundation would not leak.
+In spite of eavestrough leaks, a properly waterproofed foundation will not leak.

 Like eavestroughs and downspouts, heavy rainfall causes a rapid rise in the height of the water table and consequently, a rapid increase in hydrostatic pressure against the foundation.
 When there is sufficient hydrostatic pressure, cracks and other deficiencies in your foundation are more likely to leak.
 Under these conditions, cracks etc., which do not typically leak, begin to leak.
 Again, waterproof foundation walls would prevent water ingress and a wet basement.